Ekram-20/Photo-Editor/README.md

 # Photo-Editor

-This project allow the user to upload photo and apply some processings.
-These processings include add blur, change color to gray, add border, resize and flip.
+This project allows the user to upload photos and apply some processes.
+These processings include adding blur, changing color to gray, adding border, resizing, and flipping.
-It uses open-cv libraray to manupulate image, flask as backend, and html and css for frondend.
+It uses an open-cv library to manipulate images, flask as the backend, and HTML and CSS for the frontend.